-Live music has long played an essential role in the culture and identity of St Kilda, it's essential this policy considers the changing residential landscape and increasing densification.
+Live music has long played an essential role in the culture and identity of St Kilda, but must ensure it continues to develop with a changing residential landscape and increasing densification.
 Support for live music activity within the precinct must be coupled with care and support for residents and their amenity, ensuring both can continue to co-exist into the future.